Posts Tagged ‘Sales’

 Sales Rank Stats

 After many months of being restricted to the last 30-60 days, Sales Rank Stats have returned!
 Head over to a book’s details page (e.g. Example) and you can click the line titled Sales Rank Stats to show the book’s best, worst, average, and standard deviation in each domain that is being tracked.
 This information is updated the first time you access the page, and then will automatically update itself every 30 days.
 Unfortunately, real-time updating was making the page load very slowly, thus the 30 day cache was built.
-This should return page loading to < 2 seconds 99% of the time.
+This should return page loading to It make take up to a minute to load the page for the first time!

 I’ve turned up the power on the server to hopefully speed things up (it’s at max, which is ~$7/day) while everyone (including search engines) forces the statistics to be calculated.
 You may see some erratic slowness across the site while this occurs.